So, you have planned to start your own business.

 - Apply for Business Licenses and Permits

-- Talk to a business lawyer if you have any other questions
+- Talk to a business lawyer if you have any other questions before you want to start a business in California.

 A corporation is formed under the laws of the state in which it is registered.
-To form a corporation you’ll need to establish your business name and register your legal name with your state government.
+To form a corporation, you’ll need to establish your business name and register your legal name with your state government.

 If you choose to operate under a name different than the officially registered name, you’ll most likely have to file a fictitious name (also known as an assumed name, trade name, or DBA name, short for “doing business as”).

-State laws vary, but generally corporations must include a corporate designation (Corporation, Incorporated, Limited) at the end of the business name.
+State laws vary, but generally, corporations must include a corporate designation (Corporation, Incorporated, Limited) at the end of the business name.

 To register your business as a corporation, you need to file certain documents, typically articles of incorporation, with your state’s Secretary of State office.
 Some states require corporations to establish directors and issue stock certificates to initial shareholders in the registration process.

 Contact your state business entity registration office to find out about specific filing requirements in the state where you form your business.
+If you are not familiar with the legal requirements, ask a contract lawyer for help.

 To be considered an S corp, you must first form a business as a C-corporation in the state where it is headquartered.
 S corporations are “considered by law to be a unique entity, separate and apart from those who own it.”